-More precisely, the $i\varepsilon$-term is an appropriate alternative for the fractal norm in the exponent of the Wiener fractal measure.
-More generally, upon to the above argument it can be inferred that in all path-integral formulations of quantum physics the $i\varepsilon$-term plays the role of the removed non-local fractal norm from the Lagrangian density in the exponent of the Gaussian function of the Wiener measure.\footnote{See \cite{witten} for the role of $i\varepsilon$-term in string theory.} On the other hand, according to the significance of the $i\varepsilon$-term in figuring out the structure of the vacuum state of a quantum field theory \cite{weinberg}, it seems that the vacuum state has an intimate correlation to the fractal structure of quantum fields.
+More precisely, the $i\varepsilon$-term is an appropriate alternative for the non-local terms of the fractal norm in the exponent of the Wiener fractal measure.
+Generally, upon the above argument, it can be inferred that in all path-integral formulations of quantum physics the $i\varepsilon$-term plays the role of the removed non-local terms to control the finiteness of the approximated Wiener fractal measure.\footnote{See \cite{witten} for the role of $i\varepsilon$-term in string theory.} However, it should be emphasized that the $i\varepsilon$-tem will not obviously reproduce the whole non-local effects in the Brownian motion of quantum states.
+Therefore, the $i\varepsilon$-term is only an approximate remedy for the inconsistency problem mentioned above and we lose all non-local information of the theory via the approximation (\ref{cece}).
+On the other hand, according to the significance of the $i\varepsilon$-term in figuring out the structure of the vacuum state of a quantum field theory \cite{weinberg}, it seems that the vacuum state has an intimate correlation to the non-local contributions and the fractality of quantum fields.